 Have you got any interesting anecdotes from your collaboration with Paul Potts in Because We Believe?

 I was delighted that Paul collaborated with me on The Rhythm of Life.
 Because We Believe is a beautiful song by Andrea Bocelli, and Paul was the perfect duet partner for it.
-Paul was totally on board with the album concept and he summed up the importance of music beautifully when he told me that music is a very powerful medium that transcends borders, class, language and time.
-He came up to Cambridge from Wales where we were recording the album vocals and we spent the whole day on the one song.
+He was totally on board with the album concept and he summed up the importance of music beautifully when he told me that “music is a very powerful medium that transcends borders, class, language and time”.
+He came from Wales up to Cambridge where we were recording the album vocals and we spent the whole day on the one song.
 Paul is a very funny guy, he likes to laugh which is totally infectious and I love hearing all the stories from his concerts that take him all around the world.
-I’m looking forward to singing with him later on this year at a charity concert.
+I’m looking forward to singing with him again soon at a charity concert.
 Performing with Paul is always a real delight.

-Have you got a new single coming out soon?
+Have you got any new single coming out soon?
 What are you promoting right now?

 I recently released I’d Like To Teach The World To Sing, a single taken from my latest album, The Rhythm of Life.
 The album won the Best Children’s Album award at the 2020 International Clouzine Music Awards, and this was such an amazing honour!